Azuriom/azuriom.com/content/pt-BR/docs/api-auth.md

 AzAuth é uma API que permite autenticar usuários de um site da Azuriom em qualquer plataforma.

 {{< warn >}}
-Independentemente de como você usa a API de autenticação do lado do cliente, você deve verificar em o servidor que o token de acesso retornado pelo cliente é válido usando o método `verify`.
+Independentemente de como você usa a API de autenticação do lado do cliente, você deve verificar no servidor se o token de acesso retornado pelo cliente é válido usando o método `verify`.
 {{< /warn >}}

 ## Download

 AzAuth sources are available on [GitHub](https://github.com/Azuriom/AzAuth) and the jar file can be downloaded [here](https://repo.maven.apache.org/maven2/com/azuriom/azauth/1.0.0/azauth-1.0.0.jar).

 If you are using a dependency manager, you can add AzAuth as a dependency by the following way:

 ### Gradle